 EPC Contract Awarded for Mozambique LNG

-A joint venture between McDermott, Saipem and Chiyoda, has reached full agreement for a contract with Anadarko Petroleum Corporation for the Mozambique Area 1 Liquefied Natural Gas (LNG) Development, McDermott International announced on Wednesday.
+A joint venture between McDermott, Saipem and Chiyoda, has reached full agreement for a contract with Anadarko Petroleum Corporation (APC) for the Mozambique Area 1 Liquefied Natural Gas (LNGLF) (LNG) Development, McDermott International (MDR) announced on Wednesday.

 CCS JV’s project scope includes the onshore engineering, procurement and construction (EPC) for all components of the onshore LNG development, which includes two LNG trains with a total nameplate capacity of 12.88 million tonnes per annum (MTPA), plus the associated utilities and infrastructure.
 Previously, CCS JV provided front-end engineering design (FEED) services for this LNG development.

 McDermott said its initial portion of the EPC contract award is approximately $2 billion.